kostyafarber/kostyafarber.github.io/docs/_projects/2021-01-28-sydney-house-prices.md

 I also adhere to coding good practises and conduct some exploratory data analysis, all presented in the Jupyter notebook link below.
 What I intend to do is write about the various aspects and processes I have come across whilst working on this data science project.
 The list below will include posts about the many topics covered and my understanding of them.

 For example, the post below is a short description of why I started this blog.
-For now, this [link](https://nbviewer.jupyter.org/github/kostyafarber/sydneyhouseprices/blob/master/notebooks/sydney_choropleth.ipynb) is the Jupyter notebook with the relevant code and concise analyses.

 <ul class="posts">
 {% assign count = 0 %}